h-bahmani/h-bahmani/README.md

 ## Hi there 👋

-My name is Houra, and I'm a passionate developer with a deep interest in artificial intelligence, machine learning, and cutting-edge technologies.
-I thrive on solving complex problems and bringing innovative ideas to life.
+My name is Houra, and I'm a passionate developer with a strong interest in AI, RAG (Retrieval-Augmented Generation), automation, and cutting-edge technologies.

 🔭 I’m currently working on: